blaenk/site/input/notes/clojure-web-development.markdown

 ## Building {#building-clojurescript}

-The [lein-cljsbuild] plug-in for lein can automate the compilation of ClojureScript by defining---in the `project.clj`{.path} file---the namespaces to reference and the JavaScript files to output.
+The [lein-cljsbuild] plug-in for lein can automate the compilation of ClojureScript by defining---in the <span class="path">project.clj</span> file---the namespaces to reference and the JavaScript files to output.

 [lein-cljsbuild]: https://github.com/emezeske/lein-cljsbuild